This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 The month of Ramadan is considered the holiest and most sacred month of the Islamic Hijri (lunar) calendar.
 During the month of Ramadan, Muslims are required to elevate their level of spiritual and physical submission to God by way of fasting; that is to say, Muslims must abstain from eating, drinking, smoking and also husband-wife intimacy from the breaking of dawn until the setting of the sun.

 In Saudi Arabia, businesses and government offices usually operate reduced working hours during Ramadan to accommodate the spiritual practices of Muslims.
-As we prepare to welcome the holiest of months, here are the updated working hours for Ramadan 2023 in Saudi Arabia.
+Here are the updated working hours for Ramadan 2024 in Saudi Arabia.

 The Ministry of Human Resources and Social Development has announced the Ramadan working hours for both public and private sectors, which are the same as in previous years.
-For Ramadan 2023, Saudis can expect the following working hours.
+Last year, Saudis followed the following working hours.

 Public sector